 PHP has the ability to call Windows and Java objects.
 Furthermore, custom classes can be created so other classes can borrow from them and extend the functionality of PHP.

-Through its general-purpose, class-based, concurrent, object-oriented nature, Java is a programming language which can be implemented using few dependencies.
+Through its general-purpose, class-based, concurrent, object-oriented nature, Java is an object oriented programming language which can be implemented using few dependencies.
 Application developers need not write different codes so that the application can run in several platforms.

 Modular applications and reusable code can be developed using Java.